Bachelor of Science in Nuclear Medicine Technology

 Through classroom instruction and hands-on clinical experience, students gain a solid foundation in the physical sciences and the evaluation and diagnostic testing procedures required for eligibility for licensing in the field.
 All UVM nuclear medicine technology students spend a full semester at an off-campus affiliate site to acquire clinical competency prior to taking national certification and licensure examinations.

-The Nuclear Medicine Technology curriculum includes classes such as chemistry, organic chemistry, physics and human blood cell biology.
-Upon graduation you will be eligible for state licensure exams and national certification as a nuclear medicine technologist.
-Students also have the opportunity to participate in an elective internship where they may complete the eligibility criteria for CAT scan (CT) certification by the American Association of Radiologic Technologists.
+The nuclear medicine technology curriculum includes focused study in chemistry, organic chemistry, physics and human blood cell biology to prepare students for state licensure exams and national certification as nuclear medicine technologists.
+Interested students may also elect to participate in an internship to complete the eligibility criteria for Computed Tomography (CT) Scan certification by the American Association of Radiologic Technologists.

 - Catholic Medical Center*, Manchester, NH

 - Dartmouth-Hitchcock Medical Center*, Lebanon, NH